Who is eligible to use the Interlibrary Loan services at DeWitt Library?

 Are any items hard to find?

-While the ILL office tries to get everything you need, some items are more of a challenge to receive.
+While the Interlibrary Loan office tries to get everything you need, some items are more of a challenge to receive.
 Typically DVD's, videotapes, dissertations, theses, rare documents, and new materials can be hard to obtain.
 Please allow extra time for these type of items.

 Is there a limit to the number of requests I can make?

-The ILL office will process ten requests per patron per day.
-If you need to request more, please contact the ILL Coordinator for special permission.
+The Interlibrary Loan office will process ten requests per patron per day.
+If you need to request more, please contact the Interlibrary Loan Coordinator for special permission.

 How long does it take for an item to arrive?